leolca/paperwallet/README.md

 # paperwallet

 Create a AES encrypted bitcoin paper wallet from your seed phrase.
 If necessary, edit the `instructions.md` file to add additional instructions.
+Also edit `walletinfo.md` to add your wallet info.

 Edit `secret` file and input your backup seed phrase, then run the `paperwallet.sh` script: